adamszanto/Issue_ticket_tracker/README.md

 REST: The application follows the REST architectural style to expose the functionality as a set of web services.
 Hibernate: It is used as an ORM (Object-Relational Mapping) tool to simplify database operations.
 MySQL: The data is stored in a MySQL database.

+API Endpoints
+The following API endpoints are available:

+GET /tickets: Retrieve all tickets.
+POST /tickets: Create a new ticket.
+GET /tickets/{id}: Retrieve a specific ticket by ID.
+PUT /tickets/{id}: Update the details of a specific ticket.
+DELETE /tickets/{id}: Delete a specific ticket.